The 4 Branches of Astrology

 - It is the Moon and Ascendant that are important in the Dorothean doctrine, but not the lord of the Ascendant.
 The Ascendant is more important by day and the Moon is more important by night.

-- The type of sign the Moon is in plays a big role in facilitating the action, just as the type of sign of the Ascendant does in the Dorothean doctrine.
+- The type of sign the Moon is in plays a big role in facilitating the action, as does the type of sign of the Ascendant.

 - The Lord of the Moon is very important and signifies the final outcome so it should be strengthened.